-5.5 Theme 5: Housing and Homes
+5.5 THEME 5: HOUSING AND HOMES

 5.5.1.1 There was recognition in the consultation process that some small-scale residential development may be a positive gain to the community.
 Such a consideration is informed by the proven need for affordable housing and for 'down-sizers'.
 As shown in Figure 5, there are a number of older residents in the parish.
-There are 21.1% of the village between the ages of 60 and 74 compared with a national average of 14.6% and 22.7% over 65 compared with a national average of 16.4% (source ONS 2011) and the Evidence Base.
+There are 21.1% of the village between the ages of 60 and 74 compared with a national average of 14.6% and 22.7% over 65 compared with a national average of 16.4% (source ONS 2011).
 It is believed that many of the older residents would be happy to downsize if appropriate smaller properties were available in the village.
 These needs should be balanced against preserving the rural nature of the parish and not detract from the attractiveness of the historic core of the village.

-5.5.1.2 Housing Need
+5.5.2 Housing Need